-First things first: We are not going to save the planet through yet another blog!
-No single individual – not even a superheroine – can save the planet on her own.
-The primary goal of this blog is not to save the planet, but to provide support for those who, for some reason, feel called upon to try.
+First things first: We are not going to save the planet through yet another website or blog!
+No single individual – not even a super-heroine – can save the planet on her own.
+The primary goal of this website is not to save the planet, but to provide support for those who, for some reason, feel that they should try contributing to this mega-endeavour.
 Who are those people?

-This blog is for people who have – through their work, or through their studies, or just by chance – had the occasion to face the most recent science-backed climate and environmental facts.
-People who have put those facts together, done the math, and realized that humanity finds itself in the dangerously absurd situation of extinguishing its own basis of existence – probably within the next 50 to 100 years, if we don’t change quickly and substantially.
+This website is for people who have – through their work, or through their studies, or just by chance – had the occasion to face the most recent science-backed climate and environmental insights.
+People who have critically reflected on those insights and come to the conclusion humanity finds itself in the dangerously absurd situation of extinguishing its own basis of existence – and that of many other species at the same time.
 People who have tried to communicate these facts and worries to their friends and relatives and received mixed reactions that range from ‘It’s nice of you to care about the climate’ to ‘Don’t exaggerate!’ to ‘Let’s talk about something else, you’re making me depressed!’.
-People who have questioned themselves over and over again (‘Am I getting something wrong?’, ‘Should I just go with the flow?’) but come to the conclusion that they cannot un-know what they know, and therefore that they cannot go on as usual.
+People who have questioned themselves over and over again (‘Am I getting something wrong?’, ‘Should I just go with the flow?’) but come to the conclusion that they cannot ignore what they know, and therefore that they cannot go on as usual.
 People who have decided that recycling, buying bio-products, donating to NGOs, signing petitions or writing another critical research paper is too little too late to face this crisis.
 People who feel that the motto ‘I’m doing something – if only everyone lived as conscious as I do…’ just doesn’t do the trick of soothing their minds any longer.
 People who want to do more but don’t know where to start, when to find the time, or how to deal with the strange reactions they receive from partners, friends, relatives, colleagues, and social media contacts.
 People who are motivated and inspired to do something, but also have moments of feeling overwhelmed, alienated from their social environments, or just sad.

-This blog is based on some facts and assumptions that we’d like to communicate upfront.
+This website is based on some facts and assumptions that we’d like to communicate upfront.

 3) We don’t blame individuals for the climate and ecological crisis we find ourselves in.
 We are all part of a system that needs an urgent makeover.
 Finger-pointing won’t drive this makeover, collective action might!

-This blog talks to all those people that want to finally do something about the environment and are struggling to approach this massive task.
+This website talks to all those people that, like us, want to finally do something against ecosystem breakdown but are struggling to approach this massive task.